An analysis of the Rayleigh-Ritz and refined Rayleigh-Ritz methods for regular nonlinear eigenvalue problems: Convergence of the Ritz vector

 due to the orthonormality of $W$.
 Exploiting the triangle inequality

 by \eqref{devia} we obtain

 ~ \end{proof}

-This theorem extends Theorem 3.2 of \cite{Jia1999} to the NEP, in which the term $O(|\mu-\lambda_{*}|)$ vanishes when the NEP becomes a linear one.
-The theorem provides sufficient conditions for the convergence of the Ritz vector $\widetilde{x}$, which require that $\sigma_{\min}(C(\lambda_*))$ be uniformly bounded away from zero as $\varepsilon\rightarrow 0$.
-As we have commented before the theorem, theoretically there is no guarantee that this condition is satisfied.
-If $\sigma_{\min}(C(\lambda_*))$ is small or no larger than $O(\varepsilon)$, then $\widetilde{x}$ may be poor or may have no accuracy.
+Since \eqref{sin-int} is an application of Theorem~\ref{con-eigenpair} to $r=B(\lambda_*)\widehat{u}$, Remark~\ref{remres} works for \eqref{sin-int}, the second and third terms in the right-hand side of \eqref{sin-x1} vanish when NEP~\eqref{NEP} becomes a linear one, and Theorem~\ref{con-Ritz} reduces to Theorem 3.2 of \cite{Jia1999}.
+Theorem~\ref{con-Ritz} provides sufficient conditions for the convergence of the Ritz vector $\widetilde{x}$, which require that $\sigma_{\min}(C(\lambda_*))$ be {\em uniformly bounded away from zero} as $\varepsilon\rightarrow 0$.
+Unfortunately, as we have commented before the theorem, theoretically there is no guarantee that this condition is satisfied.
+Therefore, $\widetilde{x}$ converges to $x_*$ conditionally.
+If $\sigma_{\min}(C(\lambda_*))$ is small or no larger than $O(\varepsilon)$, then $\widetilde{x}$ may be poor and even may have no accuracy; in other words, $\widetilde{x}$ may fail to converge to $x_*$.